cindygraffin-pro/cloud-practitionner/readme.md

 - software development platform to deploy apps
 - apps are packaged in containers that can be run on any OS
 - scale containers up and down very quickly
-- on AWS, images can be stored in ECR (Elastic Container Registry), a private Docker registry that can be runned by ECS or Fargate
+- on AWS, images can be stored in ECR (Elastic Container Registry), a private Docker registry that can be runned by ECS or Fargate (it store, manage and deploy)

 **ECS:**
 - Elastic Container Service